 Never under estimate the prices that people are willing to pay for a burial coffin or casket as many people belong to burial societies.
 They have burial or funeral policies with many insurance companies.
 It is also worthwhile to know as much as possible about the funeral service traditions of different cultures.

 Most deceased people fit into a normal coffin or casket.
 However, on occasion you will have to build outsized coffins and caskets.
-The art of Coffin and Casket Customization needs to be addressed because bigger people also deserve beautifully made coffins and caskets.
+The art of Coffin and Casket Customization will be addressed during training as bigger people also deserve beautifully made coffins and caskets.
 In this instance a reference book such as a coffin and casket manufacturing manual, showing you how to manufacture your funeral product is needed.
-A coffin and casket marketing manual that assists and provides marketing ideas should also be on your list of must have items.
+A coffin and casket marketing manual that assists and provides marketing ideas are also included.

 One can never have too much information or too much support; in fact more is always better.